Vikram0118/Solar-System/README.md

 Install the following :
 Node.js,
 Three.js,
-Parcel (i have used the old version of parcel, webpack also works fine)
+Parcel (i have used the old version of parcel, webpack works fine)